yash-goyal-0910/P2P-ISDN-call-tracer/readme.md

    The user selects the desired interface (e.g., `Wi-Fi`).

 2. **Packet Sniffing**:
-   The tool begins sniffing network packets on the selected interface and filters traffic related to WhatsApp.
-WhatsApp packets are identified based on:
+   The tool begins sniffing network packets on the selected interface and filters traffic related to ISDN.
+ISDN packets are identified based on:
-   - **IP Ranges**: Known WhatsApp IP ranges (e.g., `31.13.64.0/18`, `157.240.0.0/16`).
+   - **IP Ranges**: Known ISDN IP ranges (e.g., `31.13.64.0/18`, `157.240.0.0/16`).
-   - **Ports**: WhatsApp typically uses UDP with dynamic ports in the range `49152-65535`.
+   - **Ports**: ISDN typically uses UDP with dynamic ports in the range `49152-65535`.

 3. **IP Address Extraction**:
    The tool extracts the source and destination IPs from the captured packets.